professionalzack/flashr/README.md

 - Understanding tags and python cannot be written within.

 - Scaling down our project to MVP.

 ### Challenges

 - Creating the deck routes, view, and logic

+  - Make a deck model that will give a user a personalized deck based on their pain level.

 - The community aspect.